-CHAPTER 29 Cloud CNM
+CHAPTER 30 Cloud CNM

-29.1 Cloud CNM Overview
+30.1 Cloud CNM Overview

-The Cloud CNM product line consists of Cloud CNM SecuManager, Cloud CNM SecuDeployer and Cloud CNM SecuReporter.
-You need licenses to use them.
+You need licenses to use Cloud CNM SecuManager, Cloud CNM SecuDeployer and Cloud CNM SecuReporter.
 You need the SecuManager license to get a CNM ID with which you can access the SecuManager server.
 It is independent from the Zyxel Devices.
 The SecuReporter license must be activated on each Zyxel Device.
 The SecuDeployer license must be activated on the SecuDeployer Zyxel Device server.

 - Use SecuManager to enable and configure management of the Zyxel Device by a Central Network Management system. - Use SecuReporter to enable SecuReporter logging on your Zyxel Device, see license status, type, expiration date and access a link to the SecuReporter web portal.
 The SecuReporter web portal collects and analyzes logs from your Zyxel Device in order to identify anomalies, alert on potential internal / external threats, and report on network usage. - Use SecuDeployer to enable SecuDeployer which allows a Zyxel Device SecuDeployer server to mange and apply profile template settings to remote Zyxel Device clients.
-Provisioning can include the settings of one to multiple LAN/DMZ interfaces, Hub & Spoke IPSec tunnels, and/or static route settings for VTI IPSec VPNs.
+Provisioning can include the settings of one to multiple LAN/DMZ interfaces, Hub & Spoke IPSec tunnels, and/or static route settings for VTI IPSec VPNs. - Use Nebula to manage your Zyxel Device using the Nebula Control Center (NCC).
+NCC is a cloud based network management system that allows you to remotely manage and monitor your Zyxel Device.
+Use NCC to manage your Zyxel Device with accounts at different privilege levels.